Frequently Asked Questions

 - Are stipend payments considered taxable by the U.S. Federal government?

-- Do I have to be a U.S. citizen to participate in ARS Postdoctoral Research Program?
+- Do I have to be a U.S. citizen to participate in ARS Research Participation Program?

 - Do I need to have my degree completed before I apply, or can I apply if I am earning it within a few months?